 8. Scalability: Adding or removing nodes and adding or removing hardware components to or from the cluster.
 We can perform this task without disturbing cluster operations.
 For example, RAM or Hard drives can be added or removed from the cluster.

 Given below are the advantages mentioned:

 - Hadoop can handle large data volumes and scale the data based on requirements.
-Now a day’s data is present in 1 to 100 tera-bytes.
+Now a day’s, data is present in 1 to 100 tera-bytes.

 - It will scale a huge volume of data without having many challenges.
-Let’s take the example of Facebook – millions of people connect, share thoughts, comments, etc. Moreover, it can handle software and hardware failure smoothly.
+Let’s take the example of Facebook – millions connect, share thoughts, comments, etc. Moreover, it can handle software and hardware failure smoothly.